 Forms 1095-B and 1095-C are complementary forms to 1095-A that cover the insurance status for those receiving insurance outside the marketplace.
 1095-B forms are provided by insurers; 1095-C forms are provided by employers.
 Both verify your health care insurance status and give the IRS information about the individual plans.
 Neither form is necessary for completion of your tax return, but it is important that you verify that the information provided in each form is correct.
 Incorrect or conflicting information between the forms could result in incorrect processing of your return.

 Employers with fifty or more full-time employees are required to submit 1095-C forms to notify the IRS and their employees about the coverages that were offered and accepted.
 This verifies that your coverage was accepted and meets the minimum requirements for ACA coverage, therefore keeping you from incurring the penalty for insufficient health insurance coverage (known as the "individual shared responsibility payment").
+Despite the passage of the Tax Cuts and Jobs Act of 2017, people without proof of adequate insurance for last year will be penalized.
 1095-C forms are required whether the coverage is fully insured by the company or is employer-sponsored self-insurance.

 Insurers supply 1095-B forms to individuals identified as the "responsible individual" — in other words, the person responsible for the health care coverage of you and your family.
 1095-B's are intended to cover all other situations that do not fall under 1095-A or 1095-C, including individuals buying their own coverage outside of the marketplace and smaller group coverage that falls below 1095-C levels, whether fully insured or self-funded.